ALCUB3 Construct / flagship guide

 An AI agent is software that can interpret its environment, choose actions, and use tools to accomplish a goal.
 The core distinction is autonomy.
 A chatbot answers.
 A workflow engine follows a predefined branch map.
 An agent can inspect state, decide what to do next, recover from misses, and escalate when needed.
 If you want a business mental model, think of agents as digital workers with specific authority, tools, and review boundaries.

 The ones that create leverage need less babysitting over time, not more.
 That is why the runtime layer matters as much as the model.
-If you want to see the public expression of that stack, start with the platform model and then move into trust boundaries.
+If you want to see the public expression of that stack, start with the AI Worker Pilot model and then run the diagnostic when the first workflow is still unclear.

 The maturity ladder